chasefromm21/Cosmos/README.md

 **License**: Licensed under the MIT license.

+**Credits**: Me for making Cosmos, and for everyone else testing.

-**Credits**: If you choose to reproduce this software, you may do so.
-Please do however credit me if you can. :P
+If you choose to reproduce this software, you may do so.
+But, please do credit me if you can. :P